reinhart1010/nix/docs/en/common/git-archive.md

   - title: தமிழ் version
     url: /ta/common/git-archive.html
     icon: bi bi-globe
+  - title: Türkçe version
+    url: /tr/common/git-archive.html
+    icon: bi bi-globe
 ---
 # git archive

 Create an archive of files from a named tree.
 More information: <https://git-scm.com/docs/git-archive>.

-- Create a tar archive from the contents of the current HEAD and print it to standard output:
+- Create a tar archive from the contents of the current HEAD and print it to `stdout`:

 `git archive --verbose HEAD`

-- Create a zip archive from the current HEAD and print it to standard output:
+- Create a zip archive from the current HEAD and print it to `stdout`:

 `git archive --verbose --format=zip HEAD`